9 Best OKR Software for KPI Tracking (2026)

 • Leadership loses confidence in the system

-Strong KPI tracking inside OKRs does three things:
+Strong KPI tracking inside OKRs does three things: creates honest signal mid-quarter, forces tradeoffs because outcomes are visible, and enables intervention instead of post-mortems.

 Most OKR tools claim to support KPIs.
 Very few do it in a way that leaders trust when decisions actually matter.